jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 ## Reaching the end-game, the sloppy haversine

 After finding the fast haversine formula, I could not stand still.
-For my use case I knew there was one more way to push the formula even further.
-To do this, I revisited our good friend trigonometry.
+I knew there was one more way to push the formula even further by revisiting our good friend trigonometry.
 By now we know that haversine exists to accommodate the earth's spherical math.
 However when we are looking close to the earth's surface it no longer appears as a sphere and instead looks flat.
 So if we can find a factor to multiply by the longitude delta, and a factor to multiply by the latitude delta, we can use trigonometry as if we are dealing with a flat plane.
-This is what is known as a projection which is when you flatten the latitude and longitude into x and y coordinates that represent kilometers!
+This is what is known as a projection which is when you flatten the latitude and longitude into x and y coordinates that represent kilometers.
 That code is this magnificent sloppy boy:

 ``` javascript
 const kRad = Math.PI / 180;